 getContextMenuItems(params) should be a list with each item either a) a string or b) a

-If you want to access your underlying data item, you access that through the rowNode as
+If you want to access your underlying data item, you can access that through the rowNode as

-checked=true, then icon will be ignored, these options are mutually exclusive.
+checked=true, then the icon will be ignored - these options are mutually exclusive.

 If you want to turn off the context menu completely, set the grid property